 We’d like to see more ‘real-world’ published performance figures.
 Marketing is great at giving the impression of the lowest U-Values and high security.
 What marketing rarely mentions is what configuration of

 However, there are areas where we think Epwin could have done better.
 The doors and windows don’t go wide or tall enough to accommodate the large floor to ceiling glazing.
 There is no dedicated steel-look vent/frame option on the windows either.
 We would have preferred to see a conventional casement design – not everyone loves a flush casement window.
 It will be interesting to see how installers take to the system, especially as few are loyal to a complete suite.
 We all know many sell windows from one brand, doors from another.

 More information about Stellar Aluminium.

+The fenestration sector certainly loves Stellar, winning multiple awards and twice the award for New Product of the Year.
 Overall, our Stellar aluminium windows review shows this to be a very well designed and attractive windows collection.
 By far the reverse butt joint finally addresses one headache in making aluminium windows while creating improved slimmer sightlines and thermal performance.

 The trained eye sees the fabrication and installation benefits of the product straight away.
 It is clear the team at Epwin has created a good residential window, given the people behind the product, the company experience and background.